 What is Utility Marketing?

-Putting content and information in your marketing material that your target audience can utilize.
+Utility marketing means putting content and information in your marketing material that your target audience can utilize.

 It’s the opposite of interruption marketing where your goal is to get your offer in front of as many people as possible in the hopes that someone will buy.

 You may have heard of engagement marketing or conversational marketing, where the goal is to engage the customer in a dialog.
 You establish a rapport with your customer so that they trust you and will be more likely to buy and/or give you a referral.

 Utility marketing takes this one step further by focusing more on the specific needs of the target audience.

 - it could be a mobile app that helps the user plan healthier meals, built by a grocery store chain.

 - it could be a quick financial wrap up report delivered via email from a financial advisor.